 Answer: it means we create our tree free paper products with bamboo grass and sugarcane.
 Why is that so special?
 Because it only takes one year for bamboo and sugarcane to grow to maturity and then be turned into a usable paper product for you.
 Bamboo grass and sugarcane are rapidly renewable (fun fact: bamboo currently holds the Guinness World Record for fastest growing plant), making them a sustainable option for the environment.

-This hard-to-find stuff is still at our $3 price point, so you can spare the trees without making too many other sacrifices.
+This hard-to-find stuff is at remarkable prices, so you can spare the trees without making too many other sacrifices.
 On behalf of the trees: thanks.